 White collar crimes encompass dozens of offenses that are non-violent forms of theft.
 Typical white collar crimes include embezzlement (stealing from an employer), various forms of fraud, money laundering, insider trading, forgery, cybercrime, and identity theft.
 While it is true that violent forms of theft, such as robbery, typically receive lengthier prison sentences, white collar criminals are still treated seriously, and are often put behind bars for years.

-Call Our Orlando Federal Offense Lawyers Today for Assistance
+Call Our Orlando Federal Crime Lawyers Today for Assistance

 Nearly all state crimes, such as homicide, fraud, and drug possession, can be tried at the federal level.
 No matter what type of federal offense you have been arrested for, you need an attorney with the vast experience necessary to defend you.
-Reach out to the O’Mara Law Group at 407-413-882 in order to schedule a free consultation with our Orlando federal offense attorneys today.
+Reach out to the O’Mara Law Group at 407-413-882 in order to schedule a free consultation with our Orlando federal crime lawyers today.